 Is It Safe to Bleach Permed Hair?

 I wouldn’t suggest anyone get their hair bleached after a perm, especially not right away.
-If you’ve already made up your mind and you’re going to go for the bleach, you should wait close to two months after the first process.
+If you’ve already made up your mind and you’re going to go for the bleach, you should wait at least two weeks to two months after the first process.

 While you’re waiting for the bleach session, prep your hair appropriately by using some tips I’ll highlight below.